EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 !!! note
     This investment type leads to the addition of integer variables.
-    The number of integer variables is equal to the number of strategic periods times the number of `Node`s with the `DiscreteInvestment` mode.
+    The number of integer variables is equal to the number of strategic periods times the number of technologies with the `DiscreteInvestment` mode.

 ```@docs
 DiscreteInvestment